De Anza Housing Resources Unknown to Students

 Email This Story

-De Anza College offers housing resources, yet most homeless students don’t use them.
+De Anza offers housing resources, yet most homeless students don’t use them.

 According to the 2018 Food, Housing and Transportation Security survey, 18% of De Anza College students have experienced housing insecurity.